TechSquareInc/intern-playbook/docs/source/fundamentals/super-user-privileges.md

 # ⭐ Superuser Privileges

 *The "root" user is the superuser account in Linux systems.
-Users can temporarily gain root privileges using the `sudo` command, which requires authenticaion from the users account.
+Users can temporarily gain root privileges using the `sudo` command, which requires authenticaion from the user's account.
 The user will only have `sudo` privileges if the account is listed in the sudoers file.*

 ---